TestL-ab/TestL-ab.github.io/src/pages/docs/ab-testing-overview.md

 With server-side implementation of A/B testing, the HTML is modified on the server before being sent to the browser.

 One advantage of this approach is that the server has full access to user data, so you are able to select specific users for testing, based on criteria you determine to be relevant.
-In addition, most back-end testing platforms are built by developers on-site, so there is more control over implementation.
+In addition, many back-end testing platforms tend to be custom-built, so there is more control over implementation and the option of more robust privacy and security measures.

 On the other hand, there are fewer third-party options for implementing server-side A/B testing, so more developer expertise is required.
-Server-side A/B testing can also interfere with caching/CDNs since different renderings of the same URL will feature different components depending on the user.
-Finally, sending analytic events from the server-side can impact performance, so developers need to be thoughtful when implementing methods for tracking analytics.
+Peter Koomen, co-founder of Optimizely [summarized this key trade-off of client- versus server-side A/B testing](https://cxl.com/blog/server-side-vs-client-side-ab-testing-tools-whats-the-difference/#h-client-side-server-side-what-s-the-difference):

+> "The advantage of testing on the client side is speed and simplicity.
+You can test a lot of changes quickly without much initial investment.
+On the other hand, testing on the server side is both more work and generally more powerful."

 ### CDN Implementation